Why is the Resurrection So Important?

 notes

-The resurrection of Jesus Christ gives us power over sin and death.
-One the most immediate results of trusting in the risen Lord Jesus Christ is being liberated from a life saturated with sin.
-Furthermore, we are no longer obligated to respond to sinful impulses like before.
-Now we are empowered to live for God.
-Sin no longer has control, and death no longer has the final say.
-1 Corinthians 15:57; Romans 6:14
+The resurrection of Jesus Christ grants us power over sin and death.
+Trusting in the risen Lord brings immediate liberation from a life dominated by sin.
+It means we're no longer obligated to follow sinful impulses as we were before.
+Instead, we are empowered to live for God.
+Sin loses its control, and death no longer has the last word, as highlighted in passages like 1 Corinthians 15:57 and Romans 6:14.

 6. Romans 8:11